|

 required to go to work, thus ending their formal education.
 Many rural

-Could you/did you pass the test?
+Were you able to pass the test?
 It makes us think

 today?